andrew/ultimate-awesome/README.md

 - [awesome-object-pose](https://github.com/nkalavak/awesome-object-pose) - This repository is a curated list of papers and open source code for 6D Object Pose Estimation.
 - [awesome-weakly-supervised-semantic-segmentation-papers](https://github.com/pengtaojiang/awesome-weakly-supervised-semantic-segmentation-papers) - Recent weakly supervised semantic segmentation paper.
 - [awesome-official-statistics-software](https://github.com/SNStatComp/awesome-official-statistics-software) - An awesome list of statistical software for creating and accessing official statistics.
-- [dmg-data-science-awesome](https://github.com/developer-multigroup/dmg-data-science-awesome) - Source for Who're Interested in Data!.
 - [awesome-crawler-cn](https://github.com/liinnux/awesome-crawler-cn) - 互联网爬虫，蜘蛛，数据采集器，网页解析器的汇总，因新技术不断发展，新框架层出不穷，此文会不断更新.
 - [awesome-lottie](https://github.com/LottieFiles/awesome-lottie) - A curated list of bookmarks, libraries, tools and resources related to Lottie and Bodymovin.
+- [awesome-software-supply-chain-security](https://github.com/bureado/awesome-software-supply-chain-security) - A compilation of resources in the software supply chain security domain, with emphasis on open source.
 - [awesome-chemistry-datasets](https://github.com/kjappelbaum/awesome-chemistry-datasets) - Overview of datasets for ML in chemistry.
 - [awesome-web-agents](https://github.com/steel-dev/awesome-web-agents) - 🔥 A list of tools, frameworks, and resources for building AI web agents.
 - [awesome-tca](https://github.com/antranapp/awesome-tca) - Awesome list for The Composable Architecture.